 I'M IN is an automated solution to capture attendance and engagement in your course.

-Engagement with your course is important, attendance can be a significant contributing factor to their success.
-In 2013 32,000 students across the UK dropped out of university after a year of study.
+In 2013, 32,000 students across the UK dropped out of university after a year of study.
 We want to ensure that our students are given the right help and support to continue their studies at the time when they may need it most.

 I'M IN helps us to identify quickly and early students who are not engaging regularly with their course and sign post them to the help and advice they need.
 It will also speed up the registration process at the start of classes.